 The proposed URI signing method specifies the information needed to be included in the URI and the algorithm used to authorize and to validate access requests for the content referenced by the URI.
-Some of the information may be accessed by the CDN via configuration or CDNI metadata.
+The algorithm includes specific provisions for allowing access control of HTTP Adaptive Streaming content that is characterized by independent chunks referenced by a manifest file.